-You're now part of a network of hundreds of reps, elected to work in partnership with their academic staff to enhance the learning & teaching experience of students at Ulster.
+Congratulations on your election!
+You're now part of a network of hundreds of reps, elected to work in partnership with their academic staff to enhance the student experience at Ulster.

-As a course rep, your role is to represent the Student Voice - this is an opportunity for you to advocate for change within your course, your campus, and the wider University.
-As a student, no one knows what the learning experience is like better than you.
+As a course rep, your role is to represent the collective Student Voice - this is an opportunity for you to advocate for change within your course, your campus, and the wider University.
+As a student, no one knows what the learning experience is like better than you and your classmates.
 This is the time to use your experience to make change!

-This handbook will help you get to grips with your new role and offers practical advice on how to be an effective advocate for your course.
+This handbook will help you get to grips with your new role and offers practical advice on how to be an effective advocate for students on your course.
 The Student Voice team and your Student Officers are always on hand to offer support and to help bring collective issues forward, but this book is your first resource.

-As well as shaping the experience of your course, you can set the direction of your
+As well as shaping the experience of your course, you can set the direction of your Union by attending your campus Student Voice Forum each semester.
+Here you can meet other representatives and your

-Union by attending your campus Student Voice Forum each semester.
-Here you can meet other representatives and your Student Officers, find out what's going on in the University and the Union, and raise any unresolved issues.
+Student Officers, find out what's going on in the University and the Union, and raise any unresolved issues.
 Use this opportunity to get to know your team!